Why interference phenomena do not capture the essence of quantum theory: The toy field theory

 \subsubsection{Failure of explanation in terms of local causes}

-Accounting for the TRAP phenomenology has been taken by some to require an anomalous sort of causal influence (such as a nonlocal one) or else some type of rejection of the aspect of scientific realism which stipulates that correlations need to be explained causally.
+Accounting for the TRAP phenomenology has been taken by some to require an anomalous sort of causal influence (such as a nonlocal one) or else a rejection of the aspect of realism that stipulates~\cite{Schmid2021unscrambling} that correlations need to be explained causally.
 This implication is shown to be invalid, however, because the toy field theory provides a realist causal explanation of the TRAP phenomenology that is explicitly local.

 The presence of a detector in mode $R$ implies that a phase flip is implemented with probability 1/2.
 The information about whether a phase flip occurred or not is encoded in the {\em phase} of mode $R$, regardless of the value of the {\em occupation number} of mode $R$.
 In particular, this phase information is encoded even if mode $R$ is unoccupied.
 Because the physical state of mode $R$ inside the interferometer impacts the physical state at the outputs of the second beamsplitter through a sequence of local interactions, it follows that whether a phase flip was applied or not can come to determine which output port becomes occupied without any recourse to nonlocality.